walterjgsp/algorithms/documentation/content/problems/01_two_sum.md

 <br/>
 **Time Optimized**

-What if we could keep a memory of all the values that we already pass in the array and it is possible to make a query about a certain value really fast, this help us to solve the problem?
+What if we could keep in memory all values that we've already encountered such that it is possible to query a certain target value, would it help us solve the problem ?

 <br/>
-The time optimized solution is based on a basic structure of coding, the **Map** (HashMap).
-With this structure i can keep a track of all the past values and also query if a value was already seen in O(1).
+The time optimized solution is based on a basic data structure, Map (HashMap).
+With this structure we can keep a track of all the past values and also query if a value was already seen in O(1).
 How this helps?

 <br/>
 Let's say we have this kind of input: